The Chiral Magnetic Effect and an experimental bound on the late time magnetic field strength: Summary

 In summary, we have argued that different approaches to calculating the initial axial charge density fluctuations in the quark-gluon plasma created in heavy ion collisions yield estimates of similar magnitude.
 We then traced the widely different published estimates of the contribution of the chiral magnetic effect to various experimental observables associated with the CME to disparities in the assumption of persistent magnetic fields that survive until hadronization.
 Finally, we pointed out that recent data on the global polarization of hyperons in heavy ion collisions yield an upper bound on the late-time magnetic field that is severely constraining model predictions of the chiral magnetic effect.

-{\em Acknowledgments:} We thank M.~Lisa for helpful comments on the uncertainties of the STAR data on the global hyperon polarization.
+{\em Acknowledgments:} We thank M.~Lisa for helpful advice concerning the uncertainties of the STAR data on the global hyperon polarization and L.~Yaffe for comments on an earlier version of the manuscript.
 This work was supported by DOE grant DE-FG02-05ER41367 and BMBF grant O5P15WRCCA.
 One of us (AS) thanks the Nuclear and Particle Physics Directorate of Brookhaven National Laboratory for its hospitality.